 My team offers a unique opportunity for data candidates because in addition to having the growth environment and flexibility of a start-up, we also have a strong brand with a loyal customer base to further scale with.
 Love, Bonito has actually been around for 10 years, which means we have a lot of data and experience to learn from.
 Given that we’re also a vertically integrated omni-channel business, this also means our team gets the opportunity to work on diverse problems with data points from online to offline channels and from projects ranging from assortment strategy, design generation to supply chain and customer growth.

 I think it’s important to always be very honest and upfront about what a specific role entails so that when candidates join, expectations are aligned and they are set up for success.
 If you join our team, even as a junior member, you’re expected to wear multiple hats and you’ll have the opportunity to make significant contributions from the get-go.
-We look for people who are eager to take on that extra ownership and who can bring something new to the table that makes our team better; if that excites you, then this may be the right opportunity.Posted almost 2 years ago
+We look for people who are eager to take on that extra ownership and who can bring something new to the table that makes our team better; if that excites you, then this may be the right opportunity.Posted over 2 years ago